Comprehensive Review Real Customer Analysis

 The width profile is generally described as a standard medium.
 It has a reasonably roomy toe box for the average foot, but as mentioned, it's not a wide-footed-friendly design by default.
 The structure holds your foot securely, which is great for walking, but it's not going to feel as unrestrictive as a knit-based shoe.

-One of the best things about the P-6000, though, is the minimal break-in period.
-Honestly, you can pretty much take them out of the box, put them on, and go about your day.
-The foam midsole is soft and forgiving from the very first step, and the mesh upper is pliable enough not to cause any immediate hot spots.
-This isn't one of those shoes you have to suffer through for a week before it becomes comfortable.
+One of the best parts is the minimal break-in period.
+You can take them out of the box, lace up, and get on with your day.
+The foam midsole feels soft from the first step, and the mesh upper is pliable enough to avoid immediate hot spots.
 As one user put it, it's a shoe that is "Super comfy for someone who works and walks all day."

 Style and Versatility